pandas-dev/pandas/web/pandas/pdeps/0014-string-dtype.md

    sentinel, we will need a migration path for _all_ our data types, and thus the challenges around this will not be unique to the string dtype and therefore not a reason to delay this.

+Making this change now for 3.0 will benefit the majority of our users, while coming at a cost for a part of the users who already started using the `"string"` dtype (they will have to update their code to continue to the variant using `pd.NA`, see the "Backward compatibility" section below).

 ### Why not use the existing StringDtype with `pd.NA`?